Proposal for a Methodology Based on Electricity Consumption to Analyze Social Isolation During a COVID-19 Pandemic: Case Study

 Keywords:COVID-19, social insolation, energy demand, Artificial Neural Network

-The first occurrences of Covid-19, the disease caused by the coronavirus SRA-CoV-2, emerged in the Wuhan region (China), the disease expanded rapidly around the world.
-Based on this, World Health Organization characterized the situation of COVID-19 as a pandemic.
+The first occurrences of Covid-19 disease caused by the coronavirus SRA-CoV-2, appeared in the region of Wuhan (China) expanding rapidly around the world.
+Based on this, the World Health Organization characterized this situation as a pandemic.
 The solution adopted by the health authorities was to apply social isolation.
-Based on these measures, one of the challenges is the correct dimensioning and quantification of observance to these measures.
-This article presents a proposal for a new methodology for evaluating and monitoring the social isolation index of the population based on electricity consumption.
-This model that can be used to qualitatively determine social isolation, determined if the supervised city has a high, medium or low degree of social isolation.
-A trained Artificial Neural Network was used to determine the degree of isolation practiced by the citizens of a town.
-The results validate and demonstrate the efficiency of the proposed methodology.
+Thus, one of the challenges is the correct dimensioning and quantification of compliance with these measures.
+This paper presents a new methodology to evaluate the social isolation, considering the consumption of electric energy of the population of a medium-sized city, located in the northwest of the state of Rio Grande do Sul (RS), Brazil.
+The methodology consists of the combination of a data set on electricity consumption in the municipality, in which energy consumption ranges are associated with a low, medium or high degree of social isolation.
+An Artificial Neural Network (ANN) is trained to evaluate the degree of social isolation practiced by the its population.
+The data to validate the performance of the proposed methodology are generated from real data provided by the municipality's energy utility.
+From the simulations results the ANN immediately identified the level of social isolation practiced by the people of the city using only the information on the population's electricity consumption.